Last Updated on June 10, 2025

 Gold has often been blamed for causing the Great Depression and the end of the gold standard has often been credited for helping with the recovery.

-But these are faulty arguments.
+But these are faulty arguments used by gold’s opponents.

 Jim Rickards explains: